-For convenience, let's assume that the guider has been calibrated with the telescope looking east (mount on the west side of the pier), the imager/guider aligned pole-up (zero position angle), and the Pier Flip switch off.
-When the telescope moves to the west side of the meridian and flips, two things happen:
+Virtually all German equatorial mounts have their motion the same as a simple/fork mount when they are on the east side of the pier, looking west.
+For convenience, let's assume that the guider has been calibrated with the telescope looking west (mount on the east side of the pier), the imager/guider aligned pole-up (zero position angle), and the Pier Flip switch off.
+When the telescope moves to the opposite side of the meridian and flips, two things happen: